cgre-aachen/gemgis/README.md

 We attempt to simplify the access to open-source spatial data processing for geological modeling with the development of **GemGIS, a Python-based open-source library**.

-GemGIS wraps and extends the functionality of packages known to the geo-community such as [GeoPandas](https://geopandas.org/), [rasterio](https://rasterio.readthedocs.io/en/latest/#), [OWSLib](https://geopython.github.io/OWSLib/), [Shapely](https://shapely.readthedocs.io/en/latest/manual.html), [PyGEOS](https://pygeos.readthedocs.io/en/latest/), [PyVista](https://docs.pyvista.org/), [Pandas](https://pandas.pydata.org/), [NumPy](https://numpy.org/) and the geomodelling package [GemPy](https://docs.gempy.org/).
+GemGIS wraps and extends the functionality of packages known to the geo-community such as [GeoPandas](https://geopandas.org/), [rasterio](https://rasterio.readthedocs.io/en/latest/#), [OWSLib](https://geopython.github.io/OWSLib/), [Shapely](https://shapely.readthedocs.io/en/latest/manual.html), [PyGEOS](https://pygeos.readthedocs.io/en/latest/), [PyVista](https://docs.pyvista.org/), [Pandas](https://pandas.pydata.org/), [NumPy](https://numpy.org/) and the geomodeling package [GemPy](https://docs.gempy.org/).

-The aim of GemGIS, as indicated by the name, is to become a bridge between conventional geoinformation systems (GIS) such as ArcGIS and QGIS, and geomodelling tools such as GemPy, allowing simpler and more automated workflows from one environment to the other.
+The aim of GemGIS, as indicated by the name, is to become a bridge between conventional geoinformation systems (GIS) such as ArcGIS and QGIS, and geomodeling tools such as GemPy, allowing simpler and more automated workflows from one environment to the other.

 <a name="doc"></a>